GIScience/gis-training-resource-center/_sources/content/Module_9/en_qgis_module_9_public_health_ex_9.md

 The resulting map shows which districts and settlements are effectively served by fixed vaccination points, and which remain outside practical reach.
 In real-world scenarios, such analysis can help humanitarian planners:
 - **Identify underserved areas** and plan **mobile vaccination campaigns**.
 - **Estimate resource needs** for outreach teams.
-- **Compare access under different travel scenarios** (e.g. walking vs motorised).

 :::{note}
-Always interpret accessibility results with caution — **OpenRouteService** uses public road network data (OpenStreetMap), which may not reflect seasonal accessibility or informal paths.
+Always interpret accessibility results and specifically estimations with caution — We used public road network data (OCHA), which may not reflect seasonal accessibility or informal paths.
 Field validation and coordination with local health teams are essential for operational planning.
 :::

 ---

-✅ **Deliverable:**
-A map and summary table showing the population within 30, 60, 120, and 240 minutes of travel to vaccination sites, and the proportion of population living beyond the 120-minute threshold per district.

 <!--